 Video & Photos: How to Make Croissant Bread

 The full printable recipe is below, but this recipe involves quite a few steps, so I’m going to walk you through it with step-by-step photos.
 I’m leaving out photos of preparing the dough because you can see it come together in the video tutorial.
+I also have a separate video tutorial for How to Knead Dough, if you need extra help with that step.

 Here is the dough after the 1st rise and then after you punch it down: